sajadh76/QoE-Estimation-4G-Networks/README.md

 # QoE-estimation-4G-Networks

 ## Overview
-This project aims to estimate the user satisfiction in 4G networks, relatively to the usage of YouTube Service.
-The this project takes as input Crowdsourcing Data (i.e., data measured directly at users terminals) and will output the corresponding users satisfaction class.
+This project aims to estimate the user satisfaction in 4G networks, relative to the usage of YouTube Service.
+This project takes as input Crowdsourcing Data (i.e., data measured directly at user's terminals) and will output the corresponding user satisfaction class.

 ## Dataset
 You can find some data samples available in two .csv files.